 Usually the penumbra gives just a glancing blow to the planet over the polar regions; in such cases, places far away from the poles but still within the zone of the penumbra might not see much more than a small scallop of the sun hidden by the moon.
 In a different scenario, those who are positioned within a couple of thousand miles of the path of a total eclipse will see a partial eclipse.

 The closer you are to the path of totality, the greater the solar obscuration.
 If, for instance, you are positioned just outside of the path of the total eclipse, you will see the sun wane to a narrow crescent, then thicken up again as the shadow passes by.

 An annular eclipse is far different from a total one.
 The sky will darken ... somewhat; a sort of weird "counterfeit twilight" since so much of the sun still shows.
 The annular eclipse is a subspecies of a partial eclipse, not total.
 The maximum duration for an annular eclipse is 12 minutes 30 seconds.

 On Sept.
-1, 2016, an annular eclipse will be visible over most of Africa, the southern Arabian Peninsula, and much of the Indian Ocean.
-Maximum eclipse occurs in Antarctica at 09:07 UT.
+1, 2016, an annular eclipse was visible over most of Africa, the southern Arabian Peninsula and much of the Indian Ocean.
+[See Photos and Videos of the 'Ring of Fire' Solar Eclipse]

 An annular solar eclipse is similar to a total eclipse in that the moon appears to pass centrally across the sun.
 The difference is, the moon is too small to cover the disk of the sun completely.
 Because the moon circles Earth in an elliptical orbit, its distance from Earth can vary from 221,457 miles to 252,712 miles.
 But the dark shadow cone of the moon’s umbra can extend out for no longer than 235,700 miles; that’s less than the moon's average distance from Earth.